steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

     dataset.select('train')
 ```

-Then iterate over the whole dataset in batches.
+Then I iterate over the whole dataset in batches.
 The data loader will very conveniently give me inputs and outputs for each batch.
 All I need to do is wrap them in a PyTorch `Variable`.

 ```python{1,7-10}
 from torch.autograd import Variable